ezalos/Virus_Faminus/README.md

 This virus is coded only for academic purposes, and is:

- - Inoffensif, as it only add a write("HelloWorld")
+ - Inoffensif, as it only add an infection routine
  - Easily detectable by modern technics

 # Pseudocode